MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 # Concluding remarks

 I have been teaching a graduate-level course on reinforcement learning since 2019.
-Along with the teaching, I have been preparing this book as the lecture notes for my students.
+Along with teaching, I have been preparing this book as the lecture notes for my students.

 I sincerely hope this book can help readers smoothly enter the exciting field of reinforcement learning.

+# Update history

+(Aug 2023)

+The second version of the draft of the book is online now!

+Compared to the first version, which was online one year ago, the second version has been improved in various ways.
+For example, we corrected some typos, reorganized some contents to make them clearer, and added Chapter 10, which was not included in the first version.

+I put the first draft of this book online in August 2022.
+Up to now, I have received valuable feedback from many readers all over the world.
+I want to express my gratitude to these readers.

+(Nov 2022)

+This book will be published **jointly by Springer Nature and Tsinghua University Press**.
+It will probably be printed in the second half of 2023.

+I have received some comments and suggestions about this book from some readers.
+Thanks a lot, and I appreciate it.
+I am still collecting feedback and will probably revise the draft in several months.
+Your feedback can make this book more helpful for other readers!

+(Oct 2022)

+The **lecture slides** have been uploaded in the folder "Lecture slides."

+The **lecture videos** (in Chinese) are online.
+Please check our Bilibili channel https://space.bilibili.com/2044042934 or the Youtube channel https://www.youtube.com/channel/UCztGtS5YYiNv8x3pj9hLVgg/playlists

+(Aug 2022)

+The first draft of the book is online.